mcfarljm/fortwrap/docs/manual.md

 ### Optional Arguments

 Fortran 90 provides for optional procedure arguments that may be passed by position or keyword from Fortran.
-FortWrap takes advantage of the fact that gfortran implements optional arguments by passing a null pointer to indicate that the argument is not present.
-(it appears that as of Technical Specification ISO/IEC TS 29113:2012, this behavior is part of the Fortran standard for C interoperability).
+FortWrap takes advantage of the fact that gfortran implements optional arguments by passing a null pointer to indicate that the argument is not present.  (it appears that as of Technical Specification ISO/IEC TS 29113:2012, this behavior is part of the Fortran standard for C interoperability).

-FortWrap exploits this by allowing the arguments to be optional from C++.
-The usage is not quite as friendly as it would be from Fortran, though, since C++ does not support keyword arguments.
-However, FortWrap tries to make the usage as simple as possible by automatically giving all optional arguments default values of `NULL`.
-Note also that one consequence of using optional arguments is that they may not be passed by value from C++.
+Interoperability of optional arguments is based on using a NULL pointer to indicate that the argument is not present.
+FortWrap automatically sets up corresponding default `NULL` values for the optional arguments in the C++ API.
+However, usage is not quite as friendly as when using the Fortran code, since C++ does not support keyword arguments.
+Additionally, one consequence of using optional arguments is that they may not be passed by value from C++.
 Normally FortWrap will wrap primitive scalar types with `INTENT(IN)` as pass-by-value arguments from C++, but FortWrap must resort to pass-by-reference for optional arguments (however, see the [Swig tips](#swig-tips); if re-wrapping with Swig, this is not an issue).

 Consider the following Fortran subroutine: